Hello and welcome to the CashForShare review

 Let’s check who is behind the CashForSahare.

 This is the first thing you want to take a look at.
-Then we will double-check the claiming using a different source.
+Then we will double-check the claim using a different source.

 In the CashForShare About section, it says that they started back in 2015.
 Then in 2016, they partnered up with some companies like (Walmart and Subway) and in 2017 CashForShare expanded to a higher level.